 On September 1, 2021, the Company entered into another lease agreement for its lease facility in Cheyenne, Wyoming.
-The term of the lease is for a two-year period from September 2021 to August 2023 with a monthly base rent of \$3,100.
+The term of the lease is for a two-year period from September 2021 to August 2023.
+The monthly base rent was \$3,100 and was lowered to \$2,950 starting in March 2022.
 The Company has an option to renew the lease for an additional two years upon giving a written notice from 60 to 120 days prior to the expiration of the initial term of this lease.
 The Company typically excludes options to extend the lease in a lease term unless it is reasonably certain that the Company will exercise the option and when doing so is in the Company's sole discretion.

-During the three and nine months ended January 31, 2022, lease expenses of \$14,375 and \$30,725 was included in general and administrative expenses as reflected in the accompanying unaudited condensed consolidated statements of operations.
+During the three months ended July 31, 2022 and 2021, lease expense of \$14,039 and 5,000 was included in general and administrative expenses as reflected in the accompanying consolidated statements of operations.